chris-ritsen/vim-autocorrect/README.md

 #### Description

-This is a vim package for an autocorrect feature built on the `iabbrev` and `spellsuggest` commands and years worth of typos on qwerty keyboards.
+This is a vim package for an autocorrect feature built on the `iabbrev` and `spellsuggest` commands and years worth of spelling mistakes and typos made on qwerty keyboards.
 The result is useful for writing general prose or code, but is especially good for a stream-of-consciousness or for transcription.

 The full list of 43,000 typos is in [abbrev.vim](opt/vim-abbrev/plugin/abbrev.vim).
 It is made up of only